The Filter — A Prioritization System for Growing Companies

 The Chaos Tax

-What the gap is actually costing you.
+What the gap costs you.

-For a 50-person company.
-The money isn't missing — it's just pointed at the wrong things.
+For a 50-person company — $322,000 a year.
+The money isn't missing.
+It's just pointed at the wrong things.

 Wasted effort on wrong priorities